Voting in York County

 And of course you are not required to vote for that party or candidate in the General Election in November.

-And 2028?
-South Carolina has long been an early Primary state for the Presidential election, and in 2024 the Democratic Party decided to make it the First in the Nation Primary, technically eclipsing the New Hampshire Primary (which was still held first, but ‘ingored’, and the Iowa caucauses transitioned to a mail-in ballot with a much later deadline.
+Planning ahead for 2028?
+South Carolina has long been an early Primary state for the Presidential election, and in 2024 the Democratic Party decided to make it the First in the Nation Primary, technically eclipsing the New Hampshire Primary (which was still held first, but ‘ingored’, while the Iowa caucauses transitioned to a mail-in ballot with a much later deadline).

 But with President Biden running for a second term, there was no serious primary challenge, so the First in the Nation status was mostly a vanity exercise, with little consequence.